rastersoft/autovala/gedit_plugin/README.md

 # INSTALLING THE PLUGIN #

 By default, the plugin is compiled for GEDIT 3.12 or later.
 If you are using GEDIT 3.10 or previous, you must add the -DOLD_GTK=on parameter to cmake.
+After installation, close all GEdit windows, open it again and go to Preferences -> Plugins to enable the Autovala plugin.

 ## Local installation ##